neutron-org/rate-limiter-contract/README.md

 #### Notes on Channel Value
 We have iterated on different strategies for calculating the channel value.
 Our preferred strategy is the following:
-* For non-native tokens (`ibc/...`), the channel value should be the supply of those tokens in Osmosis
+* For non-native tokens (`ibc/...`), the channel value should be the supply of those tokens in Neutron
 * For native tokens, the channel value should be the total amount of tokens in escrow across all ibc channels

-The later ensures the limits are lower and represent the amount of native tokens that exist outside Osmosis.
+The later ensures the limits are lower and represent the amount of native tokens that exist outside Neutron.
 This is beneficial as we assume the majority of native tokens exist on the native chain and the amount "normal" ibc transfers is proportional to the tokens that have left the chain.

 This strategy cannot be implemented at the moment because IBC does not track the amount of tokens in escrow across all channels ([github issue](https://github.com/cosmos/ibc-go/issues/2664)).
-Instead, we use the current supply on Osmosis for all denoms (i.e.: treat native and non-native tokens the same way).
+Instead, we use the current supply on Neutron for all denoms (i.e.: treat native and non-native tokens the same way).
 Once that ticket is fixed, we will update this strategy.

 ##### Caching